Circle of Dead Children: Psalm of the Grand Destroyer

-Prior to drummer Mike Bartek's departure in 2006, Circle of Dead Children had written twelve new songs, but had never recorded them.
+Prior to Bartek's departure in 2006, Circle of Dead Children had written twelve new songs, but had never recorded them.
 The band again found themselves in an extended hiatus while they looked for a new drummer.
 Matt Francis, from Binghamton, New York, was brought into the band in 2007 and eventually moved to Pittsburgh to be closer in 2008.
 In 2009, the band recorded the music for the twelve songs they had previously written plus three additional new songs at Mr. Smalls Studio, in Pittsburgh, PA.
 Due to serious illness and other setbacks, Joe Horvath did not record his vocals for the album until several months later.
 'Psalm of the Grand Destroyer' was mastered and produced by Scott Hull at Visceral Sound, based in Bethesda, Maryland, and released by Willowtip Records in the Americas and Candlelight Records for Europe and Asia in June 2010.
 Willowtip Records also released a limited-edition vinyl LP pressing of 500 copies, with 250 being on gold splattered wax and 250 on red wax.
 It featured alternate, but complementary, artwork done by Alex Eckman-Lawn.
 This release features fifteen tracks and has a total playing time of 31:47.